 Alignment with Strategic and Comprehensive Plan Goals

 Our 2021-2024 Strategic Plan and 2040 Comprehensive Plan outline goals and action strategies to guide the growth and development of the community.
 The Strategic Plan provides key policy guidance for service delivery and resource allocation decisions while the Comprehensive Plan articulates the goals and policies that the Board of County Supervisors relies on to make informed land use development decisions and investments in public infrastructure.
 Both Plans support climate-related actions that reduce GHG emissions and increase local climate resiliency.
-The CESMP actions have been mapped to related Strategic Plan and Comprehensive Plan action strategies in Appendix B. CESMP Actions Mapped to Strategic Plan and Comprehensive Plan Action Strategies.
+The CESMP actions have been mapped to related Strategic Plan and Comprehensive Plan action strategies in Appendix C. CESMP Actions Mapped to Strategic Plan and Comprehensive Plan Action Strategies.

 Opportunities for External Advocacy and Action

-Although our County government cannot directly control or influence many community-wide emissions sources or assets, the ability to meet the 2030 emissions reduction goal and 2030 Climate-Ready Region goal may rely on significant external support from market forces and state- and national-level regulation.
+Because our County government cannot directly control or influence many community-wide emissions sources or assets, the ability to meet the 2030 emissions reduction goal and 2030 Climate-Ready Region goal may rely on significant external support from market forces, public and private entities, and state- and national-level regulation.

-Table 9 below provides a list of opportunities we have to advocate for ourselves at the state and federal levels.
-In addition to advocacy, we strive to build and maintain strong partnerships with entities that impact our community and influence our ability to reduce GHG emissions and procure clean energy.
+Table 9 below provides a list of opportunities to advocate for ourselves at the local, state and federal levels.
+In addition to advocacy, we strive to build and maintain strong partnerships with entities that impact our community and influence our ability to reduce GHG emissions, procure clean energy, and increase our resiliency.

 Table 9.
 External Advocacy and Action Opportunities by Sector